Program | Speakers | Registration | Organizers | Venue

 His research areas are information economics, theory of rational inattention, behavioral economics and macroeconomics.

-Responsible Innovation (JRI).
-His recent research focuses on the societal implications of artificial
+His research focuses on the societal and strategic implications of advances in artificial intelligence, including interpretability, capability assessment, and expert elicitation.

 Faculty of Mathematics and Physics, Charles University